ottogre/Data-Cleaning/README.md

 ## ***Exploratory Data Analysis***

   At this point of working with the data we are wanting to run types or queries to ensure that the data is clean to the point we can use.
-With this dataset we find that there may be data quality issues when we look for the minimum and max life expectancy of each country where several countries have 0 in data used.
+With this dataset we find that there may be data quality issues when we look for the minimum and maximum life expectancy of each country where several countries have 0 in data used.

 ![alt text](exploratory_data_analysis1.0.png)

-  After we determine that the 0 in the data are issues that we may not be able to resolve then we can filter the 0 our so that the data does not add to the data we want to use.
+  After we determine that the 0 in the data are issues that we may not be able to resolve, then we can filter the 0 out so that the data does not add to the data we want to use.

 ![alt text](exploratory_data_analysis1.1.png)